 - 1. Unprocessed agricultural and aquacultural products; - 2.
-Processed comestible products for humans that are made with one or more agricultural ingredients; and - 3.
+Processed comestible products for humans that are made with one or more agricultural ingredients; - 3.
+Inputs for organic production and processing handling; and - 4.
 Other products not stated in the above two items but approved by the Certification Board.

-Basic Principles of Organic Production and Processing
+Basic Principles of Organic Production, Processing and Inputs

-The basic principles of organic production and processing include:
+The basic principles of organic production, processing and inputs include:

-- 2.1 To produce sufficient food and other products of high quality. - 2.2 To work compatibly with natural cycles and living systems through the proper management of soil, plants and animals in the entire production system. - 2.3 To maintain and promote the recycling of materials within the production and processing systems and to encourage the use of local resources for self-sufficiency and cutting down the demand for external inputs. - 2.4 To conserve and enhance the long-term fertility and biological activity of soil. - 2.5 To value the conservation of ecosystem. - 2.5.1 Clearing or destruction of sites of conservation importance is prohibited. - 2.6 To protect biodiversity within and outside the production systems, including the protection of wild animals, plants and their habitats. - 2.6.1 On-farm wildlife refuge habitats must be established to maintain and improve the ecosystem of the farm.
-Such habitats may include, but are not limited to: - 2.6.1.1 Pools which are not used for intensive agriculture; - 2.6.1.2 Areas with wild plants. - 2.7 To use, maintain, and conserve soil, water and other resources in a responsible and sustainable manner.
+- 2.1 To produce sufficient food and other products of high quality - 2.2 To work compatibly with natural cycles and living systems through the proper management of soil, plants and animals in the entire production system. - 2.3 To maintain and promote the recycling of materials within the production and processing system.
+To encourage the use of local resources for self-sufficiency and cutting down the demand for external inputs at the same time - 2.4 To conserve and enhance the long-term fertility and biological activity of soil. - 2.5 To value the conservation of ecosystem. - 2.5.1 Clearing or destruction of sites of conservation importance is prohibited. - 2.6 To protect biodiversity within and outside the production systems, including the protection of wild animals, plants and their habitats. - 2.6.1 On-farm wildlife refuge habitats must be established to maintain and improve the ecosystem of the farm.
+Such habitats may include, but are not limited to: - 2.6.1.1 Pools which are not used for intensive agriculture; - 2.6.1.2 Areas with wild plants.

-- 2.8 To encourage a proper balance between crop production and animal husbandry. - 2.9 To respect animals' biological needs and habits in nature and to provide them with a living environment that suits their natural needs. - 2.10 To use renewable resources in production and processing systems as much as possible and avoid all sorts of pollution and waste production. - 2.11 To avoid excessive packaging and to encourage material recycling, and the use of biodegradable or recyclable materials. - 2.12 To prohibit the use of any genetically modified organisms and their derivatives in the organic production and processing systems, except genetically engineered vaccines.
-All inputs, processing aids and ingredients must be traced back one step in biological chain to the direct source organism from which they are produced to verify that they are not derived from GMOs. - 2.13 To prohibit the use of nanomaterials in the organic production and processing systems. - 2.14 To foster local production and consumption. - 2.15 To respect, understand, protect and benefit from local knowledge and traditional farming systems. - 2.16 To ensure that everyone involved in the organic production and processing systems can have sufficient rewards and fulfillment under a safe, secure and healthy working environment. - 2.17 Production that violates human rights and social justice requirements listed in Laws of Hong Kong and in this standard cannot be certified as organic. - 2.17.1 Operators must not use forced or involuntary labour or apply any pressure such as retaining part of the workers' wages, property or documents such as identity and travelling documents, etc.
+- 2.7 To use, maintain, and conserve soil, water and other resources in a responsible and sustainable manner. - 2.8 To encourage a proper balance between crop production and animal husbandry. - 2.9 To respect animals' biological needs and habits in nature and to provide them with a living environment that suits their natural needs. - 2.10 To use renewable resources in production and processing systems as much as possible and avoid all sorts of pollution and waste production. - 2.11 To avoid excessive packaging and to encourage material recycling, and the use of biodegradable or recyclable materials. - 2.12 To prohibit the use of any genetically modified organisms and their derivatives in the organic production, processing and input manufacturing systems, except genetically engineered vaccines.
+All inputs, processing aids and ingredients must be traced back one step in biological chain to the direct source organism from which they are produced to verify that they are not derived from GMOs., a description of the source organism(s), a verifiable statement that they are not genetically engineered may be required. - 2.13 To prohibit the use of nanomaterials in the organic production, processing and input manufacturing systems. - 2.14 To foster local production and consumption. - 2.15 To respect, understand, protect and benefit from local knowledge and traditional farming systems. - 2.16 To ensure that everyone involved in the organic production, processing and input manufacturing systems can have sufficient rewards and fulfillment under a safe, secure and healthy working environment.